 After washing and cleaning the surface and letting it dry, don’t forget to prime it!
 A primer seals the surface, blocks stains, and enables more natural adhesion to the topcoat.
 It will make the finishing paint look solid and durable.

 Reputable professional commercial painters will never cut corners by using cheap or inferior paints and materials.
 They know that the correct paint and tools are another secret to a great-looking and long-lasting paint finish.

 Aside from selecting quality paints, commercial painters know one type of paint from another.
 For instance, if the painted surface is an oil-based paint, they will cover it with another oil-based paint.
 On the other hand, amateurs make the mistake of applying latex paint over the previous oil-based paint, which results in cracking and peeling.

 There are times when it’s best to use a brush, while a roller works better in other instances.
 While a paint roller allows faster application and broader coverage, they can’t cut in corners and edges.
 For this reason, a paintbrush will do the job.

 Commercial painters also know what type of paintbrush or roller to use for the kind of paint.
 For example, they use synthetic brushes for latex paint and brushes with natural bristles (made from animal hair) for oil-based paint.

 For painting larger surfaces, commercial painters use a sprayer when painting.

 Industrial painting is different as it is more bent to functionality and protection rather than aesthetics.
 Commercial painters who paint facilities or factories may also engage in industrial painting and use industrial paints.
 They are commonly composed of coatings such as epoxy, polyurethane, moisture care urethane, and fluoropolymer.
-It takes professional commercial painters in Dublin to use the correct types of paints for specific surfaces.
+It takes professional commercial painters in Dublin, CA to use the correct types of paints for specific surfaces.